SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

     * [AppServicePlatformLogs](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/appserviceplatformlogs)
     * [AppServiceAntivirusScanAuditLogs](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/appserviceantivirusscanauditlogs)

-    Requests made by the WebApps service itself, such as log creation or deletion, aren't logged.
-For a full list of the logged data, see [Storage logged operations and status messages](https://learn.microsoft.com/en-us/rest/api/storageservices/storage-analytics-logged-operations-and-status-messages).

 - **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
 To learn more, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).

 * **Azure WebApps specific metrics**.
 These are metrics specific to Functions like execution count and execution units.